 Happy Pi Day!
-No, not pie day (although that would be delicious), today is pi day — a special math day to celebrate a very unique number.
+No, not pie day (although that would be delicious).
+Today is pi day — a special math day to celebrate a very unique number.
 Read on to find out why.

-It doesn’t matter how big or how small the circle is, when you divide the circumference by the diameter, you will always get the same number.
+It doesn’t matter how big or how small the circle is, When you divide the circumference by the diameter, you will always get the same number.
 Because the number is always the same, it’s called a constant.
 There's over a million digits in pi (wow!) but we just shorten it to 3.14 to make it easier to remember.
 Cool, right?

 Even this isn't the entire number of pi!

 Mathematicians didn’t start using the symbol for pi regularly until around the 1730s, although mathematicians have been using the calculation since Ancient Greece!

-Pi is used whenever you want to do measurements or calculations using circles, such as if you need to know how big the surface of anything shaped like a circle is (that’s called the area).
+Pi is used whenever you want to do measurements or calculations using circles.
+You can use it if you need to know how big the surface of anything shaped like a circle is (that’s called the area).

 Can you guess?
-When you look at the month (3) and the day (14) you get… pi (3.14), at least if you write the date the American way!
-Now that you know all about pi, why not get yourself a nice circle-shaped pie, and celebrate!
+When you look at the month (3) and the day (14) you get… pi (3.14).
+At least if you write the date the American way (month, then day)!